 In the great museum hall you learn about the methods and techniques to conserve different kinds of materials used in Scotland’s historic buildings through hands-on activities.
 The highlight of the museum though is the augmented reality experience at the centre of the hall – with an iPad you can swipe across a giant map of Scotland and “visit” different historic buildings across the country, look at 3D models, photos and learn about their conservation!

-Many Scottish people come for the shopping in Stirling – but there is more than the mall and high street!
+Many Scottish people come to Stirling to go shopping – but there is more than the shopping centre and high street shops!

-I’m a sucker for #doorporn – you know if you follow me on Instagram… Almost nothing makes for a prettier photo, than a colourful door in an otherwise rather grey city.
+I’m a sucker for #doorporn – you know if you follow me on Instagram… Almost nothing makes for a prettier photo, than a colourful door in an otherwise potentially grey city.

 I put my phone away for this, so I couldn’t look at my map, and simply followed every lane and street that took my fancy – and around every corner I found more colourful doors to photograph!

 I can’t decide whether my favourite was this yellow door on the left, or the building on the left – if you look closely, you’ll see that it’s the Boy’s Club building and it tells you to “keep smiling” above the window to the left!
-And who doesn’t like to be told to smile by a couple of boys… **
+Maybe that’s the one time where I didn’t mind being told to smile!

 The Church of Holy Rude is Stirling’s second oldest building after the castle.
 The medieval church was built in the 15th century, but it was founded centuries before that in 1129.
 The name of the church sounds a little weird nowadays, but it actually means ‘Church of the Holy Cross’.